bowmanjd/vimtalk/slides/presentation.md

 - Completions: [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)
 - [Mason](https://github.com/williamboman/mason.nvim) to manage the external tooling

+Notes:

+Neovim can easily interface with the same language servers that VSCode uses.
+Use nvim-lspconfig to make life easier. nvim-cmp to add autocompletions, and mason to make installing dependencies easier.

 |||

 ## Learn Lua for optimal Neovim configuration

 - [learnxinyminutes.com/docs/lua](https://learnxinyminutes.com/docs/lua/)
 - [`:h lua-guide`](https://neovim.io/doc/user/lua-guide.html)

+Notes:

+The old way that still works to configure Vim is with Vimscript.
+Neovim supports Lua which is faster and is its own general purpose language.
+Learn a little lua can make confuring Neovim smoother for you.

 |||